ANHIG/IMGTHLA/README.md

 #### From April 2024, Release 3.56.0

 As of Release 3.56.0, due April 2024, all large files (>100MB) will be provided as compressed files rather than utilise Git LFS, which was previously required.
-This includes the hla.dat, xml/hla.xml and xml/hla_ambigs.xml in the next release.
+This currently includes the hla.dat, xml/hla.xml, xml/hla_ambigs.xml and hla_gen.fasta.
 This has been done to simplify the cloning process and also due to escalating and unpredictable costs in providing the files using Git LFS from a public repository.
 All compressed files will use the [ZIP format](https://en.wikipedia.org/wiki/ZIP_(file_format)).
 This formatting change will be applied to all branches.

 #### Up to April 2024